 Supported by the Dale Seymour Fund and NCTM

-The applicant must (1) be a current (on or before October 15, 2013) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 15, 2013) NCTM PreK–8 school membership; (2) have taught school mathematics for at least three years; and (3) intend to remain in teaching.
+The applicant must (1) be a current (on or before October 15, 2014) Full Individual or E-Member of NCTM or teach at a school with a current (on or before October 15, 2014) NCTM Pre-K–8 school membership; (2) have taught school mathematics for at least three years; and (3) intend to remain in teaching.
 No person(s) may receive more than one award administered by the Mathematics Education Trust in the same academic year.
 Past recipients of this scholarship are not eligible to reapply.
-Activities are to be completed between June 1, 2014, and May 31, 2015.
+Activities are to be completed between June 1, 2015, and May 31, 2015.

 Note: This scholarship is awarded to an individual teacher.
 The Internal Revenue Service classifies scholarship payments in two ways: a non-taxable scholarship and a taxable scholarship.
 Awardees are responsible for reporting taxable scholarships and remitting any tax due with their personal income tax return.
 Additional information is available in IRS Publication 970, “Tax Benefits for Education” or from your tax professional.

 I. Proposal Cover Form (Microsoft Word 2000 or higher required)

 ❏ Describe your need for further course work in mathematics.

 ❏ Describe the course(s) you plan to take to address that need.
 Include full course title and catalogue description and number of credits for each course.

 ❏ Include full course title and catalogue description for each mathematics course you have already completed, along with the number of credits for each completed course.

 ❏ Describe how completing the proposed courses will help you improve your teaching and the impact on your students’ learning.

 ❏ Include an itemized budget (presented by line item in a table format).
 Funds may be used for tuition, books, supplies, transportation, and other expenses related to achieving the goals of the proposal.

 III.
 Background and Experience (One page maximum; outline format preferred)